FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Snapshot_Page.md

 ![Snapshot version history](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Snapshots/VersionHistory.png)

 In this panel takes place a very powerful feature.
-For each snapshot, SPAT Revolution automatically stores the last ten version.
-Of course, you can recall any of this ten previous state, remove one, make a previous one the current.
+For each snapshot, SPAT Revolution automatically stores the last versions.
+By default, ten versions are stored, but you can increase or decrease this number on the preferences.
+Of course, you can recall any of this ten previous state, remove one.

-Very much like the snapshot list, an entry in the version history list can have various state :

-- It can be selected or unselected.
-- It can be in-play or not-in-play.

 An entry in the version history as for the name its creation date and time.
 It is not editable, but you can also insert a custom note.

+The "Active" field allows to choose which version will be in used when the snapshot is recalled.
+Only on version can be activated.

-A set of actions is presented right-clicking on the snapshot:
+A set of actions is presented on the top:
-  - A previous snapshot version can be recalled by double-clicking, or choosing <code>Recall</code>.
+  - A previous snapshot version can be recalled by clicking on the <code>Recall</code> button.
-  - An entry can be deleted by right-clicking on the selected entry and by choosing <code>Delete</code>.
+  - Versions can be deleted, clicking on <code>Delete</code>.
-  - If you want to set a previous version as the one to be in used when recalling the snapshot, right-click on the snapshot and click on <code>Make current</code>.
-  - All versions excluding the selected one can be deleted, clicking on <code>Delete all others versions</code>.
+  - All versions excluding the selected one(s) can be deleted, clicking on <code>Delete all others versions</code>.

 ## Inspector